andrewheiss/donors-ngo-restrictions/Writing/Manuscript/are_funders_really_responding.md

 ## Missing values

 The bulk of our new dataset has complete data for every variable in each country-year observation, with only a few variables from V-Dem and the World Bank suffering from missing data: Polity IV, the political corruption index, the civil society regulatory index, population, and GDP.
 These variables are not missing at random—most of the missing data can be attributable to a lack of consistent reporting.
-In an effort to avoid the listwise deletion of these important control variables, we employ Bayesian multiple imputation using Honaker, King, and Blackwell's [-@HonakerKingBlackwell:2011] *Amelia II*.
+In an effort to avoid the listwise deletion of these important control variables, we employ Bayesian multiple imputation using Honaker, King, and Blackwell's *Amelia II* [-@HonakerKingBlackwell:2011].
 Following @KingHonakerJoseph:2001, we estimate individual regression models across five imputed datasets and then meld and combine the resulting posterior distributions.[^7]

 ## Modeling strategy